zylx0532/pasztor.at/_posts/2018-12-06-fundamentals-the-internet-protocol.md

 googleimage:   /assets/img/fundamentals-internet-protocol.png
 twitter_card:  summary_large_image
 tags:          [Development, DevOps, Theory]
+sharing:
+  twitter:  "Let's talk about the basic #Internet protocols a little more!"
+  facebook: "Let's talk about the basic #Internet protocols a little more!"
+  linkedin: "Let's talk about the basic Internet protocols a little more!"
+  patreon:  "Let's talk about the basic Internet protocols a little more!"
 ---

 You might have heard of TCP/IP, or at least IP addresses.
 The IP part of this acronym stands for Internet Protocol.
 The